ivankovnatsky/textcast/README.md

   --directory DIRECTORY           Directory where the output audio file will
                                   be saved.
 The filename will be derived from the article title.
-  --model TEXT                    The model to be used for text-to-speech
+  --speech-model TEXT             The model to be used for text-to-speech
                                   conversion.
+  --text-model TEXT              The model to be used for text condensing
+                                  (e.g., gpt-4-turbo-preview, gpt-3.5-turbo).
   --voice TEXT                    OpenIA voices: alloy, echo, fable, onyx,
                                   nova, shimmer; ElevenLabs voices: Sarah.
   --strip INTEGER RANGE           By what number of chars to strip the text to